breadfan18/markdownCheatSheet/README.md

 ## Block Quotes
-   > Block Quotes - Create block quotes by using the ">" symbol at the beginnign of sentences.
+   > Block Quotes - Create block quotes by using the ">" symbol at the beginning of sentences.
 It will add a block as
    > such this.
 The  text will keep wrapping in the block, until there's an empty line is added.
 ```
-   > Block Quotes - Create block quotes by using the ">" symbol at the beginnign of sentences.
+   > Block Quotes - Create block quotes by using the ">" symbol at the beginning of sentences.
 It will add a block as
    > such this.
 The  text will keep wrapping in the block, until there's an empty line is added.
 ```